-LSA SG is part of a network of other governing bodies at the University of Michigan including the Central Student Government (CSG), Rackham Student Government and the University of Michigan Engineering Council.
+LSA SG is part of a network of other governing bodies at the University of Michigan including the Central Student Government (CSG), Rackham Student Government, and the Engineering Student Government (ESG).

-A: LSASG works with University administration and student organizations on behalf of the Student Body of LSA whenever it is in the interests of LSA students to do so.
-LSASG plans its own events, such as Taste of Michigan, and also co-sponsors events with other student organizations that will benefit the students of LSA.
+LSA SG works with University administration and student organizations to better the Michigan experience on behalf of the Student Body of LSA.
+LSA SG plans its own events, such as Taste of Michigan, and also co-sponsors events with other student organizations that will benefit the students of LSA.

-- Changing Policy: LSASG will seek a continuous role for LSA students in College policy and decision making when student interests are involved.
+- Changing Policy: LSA SG will seek to provide a continuous role for LSA students in College policy and decision making when student interests are involved.

 For example: LSA SG advocated on behalf of a Gender-Neutral Housing option.

 - Representing Students: LSA SG serves as the representative voice of LSA students pertaining to academics and their general welfare both on and around campus.

 For example: LSA SG worked with administration to create the International Studies Minor due to growing demand from LSA students.

 LSA SG is composed of a network of student representatives and committees designed to serve specific student interests.